Skip to main content

 Returning data

 Your code must return a value that can be serialized to JSON.
-The returned data becomes the output of the Code node and can be referenced by subsequent nodes.
+The returned data becomes the output of the Code node and can be referenced by subsequent nodes (for example, via the + button in later nodes).
+See Node parameters.

 return { thirtyDaysAgo }